-Lets talk briefly about trying to avoid a disaster recovery all together.
-Best practices and failover should be in place where possible to ensure that redundancy within your systems and network.
+Let’s talk briefly about trying to avoid a disaster recovery altogether.
+Best practices and failover should be in a place where possible to ensure redundancy within your systems and network.
 Prevention is always better than a cure.

 Things to think about to create more redundancy in your network –

-- Ensure your servers have dual power supply’s.
+- Ensure your servers have dual power supplies.